4 Play (TV series): Development

-According to the producer James Kombo, the show was conceptualized in 2018 together with writer Abigael Arunga.
+According to the producer James Kombo, the series was conceptualized in 2018 together with writer Abigael Arunga.

 Casting

-The cast was reported when the show was announced with a line-up of Daniel Peter Weke, Bilal Wanjau, Maina wa Kungu, Elsaphan Njora, Patricia Kihoro, Habida Maloney, and Tracy Macharia.
+The cast was reported when the series was announced with a line-up including Daniel Peter Weke, Bilal Wanjau, Maina wa Kungu, Elsaphan Njora, Patricia Kihoro, Habida Maloney, and Tracy Macharia.

 Release

-On 21 November 2024, Showmax released the first two episodes of the show and the subsequent episodes released on a weekly basis.
+On 21 November 2024, Showmax released the first two episodes of the series and the subsequent episodes released on a weekly basis.

 Reception

 Critical and audience response

-The show got a mixed reception.
-Business Daily Africa's Stanlaus Manthi in his mixed review said: " 4Play is a decent series that isn't afraid to tackle uncomfortable topics."
+The series received a mixed reception.
+Stanlaus Manthi of Business Daily Africa wrote: "4Play is a decent series that isn't afraid to tackle uncomfortable topics."

-Kelvin Kariuki of Sinema Focus said: "With sex shoehorned into almost every scene to “keep it spicy,” 4Play ends up as a flaccid and often disconcerting attempt at eroticism."
+Kelvin Kariuki of Sinema Focus commented: "With sex shoehorned into almost every scene to 'keep it spicy,' 4Play ends up as a flaccid and often disconcerting attempt at eroticism."